Gabriel Moreno Player Props: Diamondbacks vs. Red Sox

 Gabriel Moreno At The Plate

-- He has gone deep in two of 38 games played this season, and in 1.5% of his plate appearances.
+- He has homered in two of 39 games played this year, and in 1.4% of his plate appearances.

-- In 14 games this year (36.8%), Moreno has picked up an RBI, and in three of those games (7.9%) he had two or more.
-He has also driven home three or more of his team's runs in two contests.
+- Moreno has had an RBI in 14 games this season (35.9%), including three multi-RBI outings (7.7%).
+He has also driven in three or more of his team's runs in two contests.

-- In eight of 38 games this year, he has scored, including multiple runs once.
+- He has scored at least once eight times this season (20.5%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.